Voter Bill of Rights

 - registered where you currently live

-- not in prison or on parole for a felony
+- not currently in state or federal prison or on parole for the conviction of a felony

 - The right to vote if you are a registered voter even if your name is not on the list.

 You will vote using a provisional ballot.
 Your vote will be counted if elections officials determine that you are eligible to vote.